-- + 73% of countries closed in the same ten-day period from 11th March. - Infection rates reflect multiple factors, with school closures being only one contributor.
-Globally, there is no consistent relationship between school closure dates and the reported cases of infection in the population. - + Since closure, some countries have seen infection levels drop, in many others they have risen. - + 25 of the 32 countries that have reopened are high income countries; on average 31 days after the peak in infection levels.
+- + 70% of countries closed in the same ten-day period from 15th March 2020. - Infection rates reflect multiple factors, with school closures being only one contributor.
+Globally, there is no consistent relationship between school closure dates and the reported cases of infection in the population. - Since closure, some countries have seen infection levels drop, in many others they have risen - correlations that are likely due to multiple factors. - + 46 of the 78 countries that closed and have reopened are high income countries.
+Countries are reopening on average 23 days after the peak in infection levels.